 Display & Video 360 users must comply with this Google Ads policy.
 Visit the Display & Video 360 help center for additional restrictions.

 Google abides by local trademark laws and requires that Google Ads ads don’t infringe third party trademarks.
 We recognize that third parties may properly use trademarks in certain situations, such as by resellers to describe products.

 If a trademark owner submits a complaint to Google about the use of their trademark in Google Ads ads, we will review it and may enforce certain restrictions on use of the trademark.
-The following policies apply to trademarks used in text ads on the Search Network, and they are enforced when a trademark owner submits a valid trademark complaint to Google.

 If you are a trademark owner concerned with the use of your trademark, please review the policy outlined on this page and see the Help for trademark owners page for more information about how to submit a complaint.

 If you are an advertiser and have questions about how this policy may affect your ads, please visit the Trademark help for advertisers page.

 Trademarks in ad text

 In response to trademark owner complaints, we may restrict the use of trademarks in ad text.